-The Grand Canyon Connoisseur with Helicopter Tour is an all day adventure.
+The Grand Canyon Deluxe with Helicopter Tour is an all day adventure.
 It begins with shuttle transfers from your Las Vegas hotel to the Boulder Terminal.
 Board a fixed-wing airplane and enjoy views of the famed Hoover Dam, Lake Mead and the winding Colorado River.

 Escape the crowds and visit an exclusive and visually stunning region of Grand Canyon.
 Accessible to few, this tour includes an ATV adventure to the northern edge of the canyon near Bar 10 Ranch.

 Landmarks and National Park Tours from Las Vegas

 In the late 1800s, the United States government began designating important areas of land as national parks.
 These protected landscapes were selected based on their striking beauty or significance to the country's rich history.
 Other designations, such as national forests, national recreation areas, and national historical landmarks were later added to the list.

 People travel from all over the country and world to visit national landscapes and monuments.
 But visitors looking for tours from Las Vegas are fortunate to be a mere hop and a skip away from numerous of these spectacular landmarks.

 Grand Canyon National Park

 The Grand Canyon's dramatic gorges were carved out by the flowing waters of the Colorado River over the course of 6 million years.
 The millennia of erosion have created the most spectacular canyon in the world.
 In 1919, the dramatic landscapes of the Grand Canyon were honored and protected as a United States National Park.
 Visited by over 5 million people per year, the Grand Canyon is one of the premier destinations in the world.